lex910/SQL-European-Soccer-/README.md

 Belgium Jupiler: Club Brugge, 64 goals
 Poland Ekstraklasa: Legia Warszawa, 58 goals

-Question 6: Is there a home team advantage (on average more home team goals than away team goals) for each season?
+# Question 6: Is there a home team advantage (on average more home team goals than away team goals) for each season?

+Insights:
 <img width="868" alt="Screenshot 2024-06-19 at 10 00 49 AM" src="https://github.com/lex910/SQL-European-Soccer-/assets/101606445/feb9f9f8-cd40-4928-87c6-36643faf45a3">

-Question 7: Which teams are best defensively in each league given the number of goals conceded in the most recent season?
+# Question 7: Which teams are best defensively in each league given the number of goals conceded in the most recent season?

+Insights:
 Spain Liga: Atletico Madrid
 France Ligue:Losc Lille
 Scotland Premier: Celtic (also most goals)